bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 This behavior is quite useful, as it allows you to dynamically spawn and despawn entities that rely on different asset data without holding onto all of their assets forever.
 If unused asset data was never unloaded, it would be, in effect, a memory leak.

-However, this behavior needs to be considered when trying to pre-load assets.
+However, this behavior needs to be considered when trying to preload assets.
 Loading all of your assets ahead of time simply won't work if you immediately drop the handles, since this tells the asset system you don't need the assets anymore!
 Instead, you need to hold onto them somehow.
 A resource storing something like a `HashMap<String, Handle<Image>>` can work well for this, but some games choose to create a collection of hidden, loaded entities or scenes that they can quickly clone into your game as needed.